 Around The Bend

 “Come on the risin’ wind, we’re going up around the bend. . .” ~John Fogerty~

 “My toes too numb to step wait only for my bootheels to be wanderin’.
 I’m ready to go anywhere, I’m ready for to fade into my own parade, cast your dancing spell my way, I promise to go under it. . .” ~Bob Dylan~

 I regularly traverse an interior landscape of gritty introspection and grim realism.
 Age, miles, and experience have worked their madness and magic on me—all of which grants me bits of wisdom that are fragile and fallible, but in a broke-down engine world, frequently that’s the best we can achieve.

 My perspective has been tempered by a tough-minded pragmatism that only knows how to go forward.
 Good, bad, success, failure, defeat, surrender—these terms are defined within the context of an abiding determination to see what’s around the next bend in the road or over the mountain dominating the horizon.

-My vagabond bootheels started wandering six and counting decades ago.
+My vagabond bootheels started wandering many and still counting decades ago.
 Each morning brings its own venture or contingency to be reconnoitered.
 It’s simply life unfolding with all its creases and vagaries.
 Nearly every nighttime, finds me stargazing off into the distance, encouraged by the great unknowns of an undiscovered frontier.